 MEMBERHIP AND OUTREACH MINISTRY

 The Membership and Outreach Ministry serves as the Outreach arm of the church by providing updated church directories as needed, provides the Office Administrator with the necessary information to maintain current member information, and weekly attendance (Attendance required to establish quorum at Congregational meetings.), and visits and encourages inactive and prospective members.
 Some outreach activities might include, but are not limited to: delivering cookies or gift baskets to prospective members, hosting new member welcoming dinners and providing sponsors to new members and their families.
-The Membership and Outreach Ministry in conjunction with the Pastor and Council Members will review attendance sign in sheets to identify visitors and inactive members.
+The Membership and Outreach Ministry in conjunction with the Pastor and Council Members will seek to identify visitors and inactive members.

 MISSION MINISTRY

 The Mission Ministry involves our giving for others; locally, nationally, and globally.
 The Mission Ministry shall identify areas of need to be supported, develop plans for working with others to collectively deliver help where needed and will facilitate the plan’s execution.
-Some suggested mission outreach programs include, but are not limited to Local Food Pantry, Salvation Army, Licking County Coalition of Care, and local nursing care centers.
+Some suggested mission outreach programs include, but are not limited to local food pantries, Salvation Army, Licking County Coalition of Care, and local nursing care centers.

 MUSIC AND WORSHIP MINISTRY